Bethlehem

 A possible first mention of Bethlehem is in the Amarna correspondence of ancient Egypt, dated to 1350–1330 BCE, although that reading is uncertain.
 In the Hebrew Bible, the period of the Israelites is described; it identifies Bethlehem as the birthplace of David.
 In the New Testament, the city is identified as the birthplace of Jesus of Nazareth.
 Under the Roman Empire, the city of Bethlehem was destroyed by Hadrian, but later rebuilt by Constantine the Great, who commissioned the Church of the Nativity in 327 CE.
 In 529, the Church of the Nativity was heavily damaged by Samaritans involved in the Samaritan revolts; following the victory of the Byzantine Empire, it was rebuilt by Justinian I.

 Later, during the rule of several Caliphates, Bethlehem became part of Jund Filastin in 637.
 Muslims continued to rule the city until 1099, when it was conquered by the Crusaders, who replaced the local Christian Greek Orthodox clergy with Catholic ones.
 In the mid-13th century, Bethlehem's walls were demolished by the Mamluk Sultanate.
 However, they were rebuilt by the Ottoman Empire in the 16th century when it came to control the region.
 After the dissolution of the Ottoman Empire at the end of World War I, Bethlehem was part of Mandatory Palestine until 1948, and later of the West Bank that was annexed by Jordan following the 1948 Arab–Israeli War.
 During the 1967 Six-Day War, Bethlehem was occupied by Israel along with the rest of the West Bank.
 Since the Oslo Accords between Israel and the Palestinian National Authority, Bethlehem has been designated as part of Area A of the West Bank, nominally rendering it as being under Palestinian control, but it remains under Israeli occupation.
 Movement around the city is limited due to the Israeli West Bank barrier.

-Historically, it was a city of Arab Christians, who made up about 86% of the population in 1950, but this community has dwindled significantly to 10% as of 2022, and now has a majority of Arab Muslims.
+Historically, it was a city of Arab Christians, who made up about 86% of the population in 1950, although in 2022, The Times reported that this community had dwindled about 20%, with a large majority of Arab Muslims.

 Etymology

-The current name for Bethlehem in local languages is /Bēt laḥm/ in Arabic (بيت لحم), literally meaning "house of meat", and Bet Leḥem in Hebrew (בֵּית לֶחֶם), literally "house of bread" or "house of food."
+The current name for Bethlehem in local languages is /Bēt laḥm/ in Arabic (بيت لحم), literally meaning "house of meat", and Bet Leḥem in Hebrew (בֵּית לֶחֶם), literally "house of bread" or "house of food".
 The city was called in Βηθλεέμ /grc/ and in Bethleem.
 In Aramaic, the name of Bethlehem was simply the Hebrew name בית לחם, and was pronounced as Beit Lekhem.
 Evidence for this spelling can be inferred based on the fact that the spelling ܒܝܬܠܚܡ can be found in the Syriac Aramaic version of the bible in Matthew 2 as well as other parts of the book.
 The letters ܒܝܬܠܚܡ transliterate to ביתלחם.
 Amarna letter EA290 makes reference to a town bīt-ninurta which has been read as Bit-Lachmi by scholar W. F. Albright, following a proposal by Otto Schroeder in 1815 and making it a potential first historical reference to Bethlehem.
 This reading is, however, uncertain and has met with objections.